What is a Patient Care Technician and How To Become One?

 Skills Required to Be a Patient Care Technician

-Working as a patient care technician is demanding and requires a lot of hard work.
+Working as a patient care tech is demanding and requires a lot of hard work.
 Some skills you’ll need to work as a patient care technician include:

 • Compassion.
-Working in healthcare means you will deal with people who are sick, in pain, or losing mobility.
-It can be hard for clients to accept help from a patient care technician as they become more dependent on others.
-You can help people maintain their dignity by providing care with compassion and empathy.
+Working in healthcare means interacting with patients who may be sick, in pain, or experiencing a loss of mobility.
+It can be difficult for clients to accept help from a PCT as they become more dependent on others.
+Showing compassion and empathy helps patients feel respected and comfortable.
+Providing care with kindness and understanding allows you to support their dignity while improving their overall well-being.

 • Strength.
-Patient care technicians must have the physical strength necessary to help others walk, stand up from a chair, dress themselves, and lift objects and perform home care tasks around the house.
+Patient care technicians must have the physical strength needed to assist patients with daily activities.
+This includes helping individuals walk, stand up from a chair, dress themselves, and move safely.
+Additionally, PCTs may need to lift objects, reposition patients, and perform household tasks when working in home care settings.

 • Critical thinking.
-Although patient care technicians do not make medical treatment decisions, they do need to have the critical thinking skills to know how to act in an emergency situation.
+Although patient care technicians do not make medical treatment decisions, they must have strong critical thinking skills to respond effectively in emergencies.
+Whether it’s recognizing signs of distress, following proper safety protocols, or quickly assisting medical staff, PCTs play a vital role in ensuring patient well-being.

 >> Learn more about Stepful’s Online Medical Assistant Training Program